 OIST’s Highlights of 2022

 Year 2022 is drawing to a close, and a new year is just around the corner.
-Meeting and connecting with people in person were once interrupted during the pandemic, and as it is starting to resume, OIST campus is bustling again, attracting people from all over the world.
+Meeting and connecting with people in person, which was interrupted by the pandemic, has now resumed and the OIST campus is bustling again with a rich diversity of people from all over the world.

-In 2022, unexpected social changes greatly affected our lives and economic activities.
+In many respects, 2022 was a difficult year, in which unexpected social and economic changes greatly affected our lives.
 Despite these unsettling events, OIST researchers and staff continued publishing innovative and impactful research and activities, envisioning a better world.
-Here is a digest of OIST with the research results and activities by its faculty, staff, and students over the year.
+Here is a digest of OIST's research results and activities conducted by its faculty, staff, and students during this year.